The CKCA Directory

 - We want the tariffs announced by the US Government on September 25th and with the Proclamation issued on September 29th to be dropped on Canadian Cabinetry exported to the US at fair market value.
 In the letter sent from the American Cabinet Alliance to President Donald Trump, there was no mention of Canada being a country of concern.
 See letter here».

 - The Canadian cabinet industry welcomes and benefits from a competitive marketplace.
-However, we call on the Canadian federal government to address the issue of foreign imports entering Canada at below fair market value.
+We call on the Canadian federal government to address the issue of foreign imports entering Canada at below fair market value.
 This issue is undermining the domestic industry and threatening our livelihoods.
 See data here»

-Overnight, the US released the executive order for the announced tariffs on wood products and their derivatives (kitchen and bathroom cabinets).
+- The US released the executive order for the announced tariffs on wood products and their derivatives (kitchen and bathroom cabinets) on September 29, 2025.
 It’s 10% on wood and 25% on kitchen cabinets and certain upholstered furniture.
 The rationale is, of course, national security. https://www.whitehouse.gov/presidential-actions/2025/09/adjusting-imports-of-timber-lumber-and-thei…

-The EU and Japan will only see a 15% tariff on the products instead of 25 due to already negotiated deals. the UK is TBD but will not exceed 10%.
-The tariffs kick in on October 14th.
-As of Jan 1, it appears upholstered wood products will jump to 30% and kitchen cabinets will jump to 50% (clause 5 in the order section).
+- The EU and Japan will only see a 15% tariff on the products instead of 25 due to already negotiated deals.
+The UK will not exceed 10%.
+Tariffs took effect October 14th.
+As of Jan 1 2026 upholstered wood products will jump to 30% and kitchen cabinets will jump to 50% (clause 5 in the order section).

-- It is also worth emphasizing that these tariffs are being implemented by the U.S. government.
+- Please note that these tariffs are being implemented by the U.S. government.

 Please direct all inquiries to: